sinequa/sba-angular/docs/guides/5-version-control.md

 git push internal my-feature
 ```

-Then, on the central repository, create a Pull Request to merge your branch into the `master` branch.
+Then in the central repository, create a Pull Request to merge your branch into the `master` branch.
 This will trigger a code review process, and the changes will only be merged into the `master` branch when they are approved.

 ![Git pull request]({{site.baseurl}}assets/guides/git-pr.png){: style="height: 300px;" }